 Casting your content

-If you wish to do so, select the video you want to watch, then tap the button labeled Watch on.
+If you wish to do so, select the video you want to watch, then tap the More button.

 Step 2: Choose a location